mantrajsframework/mantrad/docs/05-mantra-component-definition.md

 $ mantrad check-health
 ```

-This this command, Mantra looks for all components which implements *onCheckHealth* and calls them.
+With this command, Mantra looks for all components which implements *onCheckHealth* and calls them.

-The implementation of this method should check if its dependencies (whatever they are) are up & running, similary to *onCheckStartupHealth*.
+The implementation of this method should check if its dependencies (whatever they are) are up & running, similary to *onCheckStartupHealth* or any other kind of check.

 ## onServerStarted (optional)

 This method is called if the application activates views, post or get services.
 In this case, Mantra starts Express underlying server.

-Useful if a component need to configure some sepecific feature on Express instance.
+This method is useful if a component needs to configure some sepecific feature on Express instance.

 Receives the instance of [Application Express object](https://expressjs.com/es/4x/api.html#app) as first parameter.